Amba Prasad (businessman)

 Rai Bahadur Amba Prasad (c.
 1860 – 1950) was an Indian businessman and philanthropist.

 Early years

 Amba Prasad was born in Delhi c.
 1860, in an eminent business family.
-His father, Lala Gopal Rai, and grandfather, Lala Gulab Singh were influential traders and bankers of Delhi.
-Little is known of his childhood and education, however his early education probably took place at his family home in the Khari Baoli area of Delhi.
+His father, Lala Gopal Rai, and grandfather, Lala Gulab Singh were traders and bankers of Delhi.
 He studied at the Anglo-Sanskrit Victoria Jubilee High-School.

-As a young businessman he went into the chemical industry manufacturing and trading in dyes and chemicals.
-He started a trading company - Amba Prasad Jadavjee & Co..
-He was a pioneer in early advertising and introduced colorful and graphic labels for his products.
-He later sold the rights to these labels and trademarks to companies like Ciba and Bayer.
+As a young man he went into manufacturing and trading in dyes and chemicals.
+He started a trading company, Amba Prasad Jadavjee & Co. and introduced colorful and graphic labels for his products.
+He later sold the rights to these labels and trademarks to companies including Ciba and Bayer.